visit-dav/visit/docs/SphynxDocs/ClientServer/Host_Profiles.rst

 """""""""""""""""""""""""

 Select the profile to be deleted by clicking on its name in the list, then click the **Delete Profile** button.
-If you've made a mistake in deleting the profile, you must exit VisIt and restart.
-Saving your settings will make the change permament for future sessions.
+If you have made a mistake in deleting the profile, you must exit VisIt and restart.
+Saving your settings will make the change permanent for future sessions.

 Activating a Launch Profile